 - To comply with the legal requirements in Egypt and the countries where the bank's branches exist. - To safeguard the Bank's ability to continue as ongoing concern so that it can continue to provide returns for Shareholders and stakeholders and other parties that deal with the bank. - To maintain a strong capital base to support the development of its business. - Capital adequacy and the use of regulatory capital are monitored daily by the Bank's management, employing techniques based on the guidelines developed by the Basel Committee as implemented by the Central bank Of Egypt, for supervisory purposes. - The required information is filed with the Authority on a quarterly basis.
-Central Bank of Egypt requires the following: - Holding the minimum level of the issued and paid up capital of EGP 500 million. - Maintaining a ratio of total regulatory capital to the risk weighted asset or above the agreed minimum of 10%.
+Central Bank of Egypt requires the following: - Holding the minimum level of the issued and paid up capital of EGP 500 million.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED 31 MARCH 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED 30 JUNE 2022